 Authentic learning is real life learning.
 It is a style of learning that encourages students to create a tangible, useful product to be shared with their world.
 Once an educator provides a motivational challenge, they nurture and provide the necessary criteria, planning, timelines, resources and support to accommodate student success.
-The teacher becomes a guide on the side or a project manager, a facilitator not a dictator.
+The teacher becomes a guide on the side or an event manager, a facilitator not a dictator.
 Processes become the predominant force and the content collected is organized appropriately into portfolios.

 Authentic learning engages all the senses allowing students to create a meaningful, useful, shared outcome.
-They are real life tasks, or simulated tasks that provide the learner with opportunities to connect with the real world.
+They are real life tasks, or simulated tasks that provide the learner with opportunities to connect directly with the real world.

 Instead of vicariously discussing topics and regurgitating information in a traditional industrial age modality, authentic learning provides a learner with support to achieve a tangible, useful product worth sharing with their community and their world.